Skip to content

 You’ll find two main types of cat harnesses available:

-Vest or jacket-style harnesses: these cover more of your cat's torso, distributing pressure more evenly across a broader area.
+Vest or jacket-style harnesses: A vest harness covers more of your cat’s torso, supporting the cat's chest and front legs for added comfort and security.
+These harnesses distribute pressure more evenly across a broader area.
 Many cats find these styles more secure and less prone to slipping off.
 They can feel particularly reassuring for some cats due to the gentle, consistent pressure they provide.

 Getting the perfect fit and comfort

-Regardless of which style you choose, you should look for soft, breathable materials that won't chafe or irritate your cat's sensitive skin.
+Regardless of which style you choose, you should look for soft, breathable materials that won’t chafe or irritate your cat’s sensitive skin.
+The harness should fit snugly around your cat's body, ensuring a proper harness fit that allows for comfortable rest and movement.
 Your harness should fit snugly enough that your cat cannot back out of it, yet you should still be able to comfortably slide one or two fingers underneath the straps.
-If it's too loose, your cat can escape; if it's too tight, it will restrict their movement or breathing.
+If it’s too loose, your cat can escape or slip out; if it’s too tight, it will restrict their movement, rest, or breathing.
+While a well-fitted harness reduces the risk of your cat being able to slip out, no harness is completely escape-proof.

 Playful tabby cat standing on hind legs reaching up to person in jeans and socks